Joe Frazier: Relationship with Muhammad Ali

 Frazier and Ali were initially friends.
 During Ali's enforced three-year lay-off from boxing for refusing to be drafted into the U.S. Army, Frazier lent him money, testified before Congress and petitioned US President Richard Nixon to have Ali's right to box reinstated.
 Frazier supported Ali's right not to serve in the army: "If Baptists weren't allowed to fight, I wouldn't fight either."

 However, in the build-up to their first fight, the Fight of the Century, Ali turned it into a "cultural and political referendum" by painting himself as a revolutionary and civil rights champion and Frazier as the white man's hope.
-Ali called him an "Uncle Tom" and a pawn of the white establishment as Frazier called him Clay.
+Ali, angry that Frazier would only refer to him by his birth name, Cassius Clay, called Frazier an "Uncle Tom" and a pawn of the white establishment.
 Ali successfully turned many black Americans against Frazier because Frazier never spoke out about race issues, and Ali could easily paint himself as hero to oppressed black people.
 Bryant Gumbel joined the pro-Ali anti-Frazier bandwagon by writing a major magazine article that asked, "Is Joe Frazier a white champion with black skin?"
 Frazier thought that was "a cynical attempt by Clay to make me feel isolated from my own people.
 He thought that would weaken me when it came time to face him in that ring.
 Well, he was wrong.
 It didn't weaken me, it awakened me to what a cheap-shot son of a bitch he was."
 Ali's camp also hurled many insults at Frazier, calling him an "ugly gorilla", though Ali had also compared other opponents to animals.
 He noted the hypocrisy of Ali calling him an Uncle Tom when his [Ali's] trainer (Angelo Dundee) was of Italian descent.
 When told by Michael Parkinson that Frazier was not an Uncle Tom, he responded by saying, "Then why does he insist on calling me Cassius Clay when even the worst of the white enemies recognize me as Muhammad Ali?"

 As a result of Ali's campaign, Frazier's children were bullied at school, and his family was given police protection after receiving death threats.
 Ali declared that if Frazier won, he would crawl across the ring and admit that Frazier was the greatest.
 After Frazier won by a unanimous decision, he called upon Ali to fulfill his promise and crawl across the ring, but Ali failed to do so.
 Ali called it a "white man's decision" and insisted that he won.